IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 - We recommend using these **solvers**

-  > [Gurobi](https://www.gurobi.com/products/gurobi-optimizer/) because there is a license that is free of charge for academic usage
+  > [Gurobi](https://www.gurobi.com/products/gurobi-optimizer/) because there is a license that is free of charge for academic use
   >
   > [HiGHS](https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries) as a free solver
   >
-  > [GAMS/CPLEX](https://www.gams.com/) for those institutions having the corresponding licenses
+  > [GAMS/CPLEX](https://www.gams.com/) for those institutions that have the corresponding licenses

 ## What PC do I need?

 - openTEPES requirements depend on the case study

-- The **main dimensions** to take care of are:
+- The **main dimensions** to consider are:

   > Time (periods, load levels).
-For example, select one every five years, use representative days, or define a 2-3 hour time step instead of 1 hour
+For example, select one year out of every five, use representative days, or define a 2-3 hour time step instead of 1 hour
   >
   > Generating units.
 Use generation types instead of generating units
   >
   > Network (nodes, lines, transportation or DC power flow, ohmic losses).
-Use a reduced network (corridors) with fewer nodes and lines, transport model instead of DC power flow, or ignore ohmic losses
+Use a reduced network (corridors) with fewer nodes and lines, transport model instead
+  > of DC power flow, or ignore ohmic losses
   >
   > Stochasticity (scenarios)
   >
-  > Binary investment decisions (candidate generators, storage, transmission lines), operation decisions (commitment, startup, shutdown), and mutual exclusivity between units
+  > Binary investment decisions (candidate generators, storage, transmission lines), operation decisions (commitment, startup, shutdown), and mutual exclusivity
+  > between units
   >
   > Sectors to consider (electricity, heat, hydrogen, hydro basins, etc.)

 - As a rule of thumb, a linear optimization problem requires **1 GB of memory for every 1 million rows**.
 For a mixed-integer linear optimization problem, the requirements are much higher, and they depend on the number of binary variables and the number of constraints that include them.

 - So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
 As an example, the case studies provided can be run on a laptop with 32 GB of memory.

 ## First steps

 - openTEPES is provided with some [case studies](https://opentepes.readthedocs.io/en/latest/Download.html#cases).
 Each one has varied characteristics
 - Check that you can run them on your PC.
-Some of them may not run if you have a PC with small RAM memory
+Some of them may not run if you have a PC with little RAM

 ## Potential issues

 - Check that any item you define (generator, node, technology, area, etc.) is included in the corresponding dictionary (`oT_Dict_Generation`, `oT_Dict_Node`, `oT_Dict_Technology`, `oT_Dict_Area`, etc.).
 Otherwise, the optimization problem will not run
 - openTEPES is implicitly a network model.
 Therefore, **at least two different nodes** and one electrical transmission line connecting them must be defined
 - **At least one generator** must be defined.
 A thermal generator has a variable cost greater than zero (the product of fuel cost times the linear term ≠ 0).
 A variable renewable energy unit has zero variable cost (the product of fuel cost times the linear term = 0)
-- Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are deemed to be located.
+- Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are meant to be located.
 The location within the grid of any resource defined must be specified.
 - Check that all the demand in the system within the case study is in a node that can be served with the energy output of some resources located in any node that is connected/to be connected to the former, possibly including generation representing energy not served (ENS).

 ## Some tips

 On building an appropriate set of **input data files** for a case study that can be run on openTEPES:

-- How can I strongly **reduce the size** of the case study for testing purposes
+- How can I strongly **reduce the size** of the case study for testing purposes?

   > Delete the duration (column D in `oT_Data_Duration`) of the load levels you want to ignore.
-For example, if you delete the duration beyond the first 168 hours, you are considering just the first week of the year in the case study
+For example, if you delete the duration beyond the first 168
+  > hours, you are considering just the first week of the year in the case study
   >
   > Put a time step of 2 or 3 hours in the `oT_Data_Parameter` file.
-This will reduce the number of load levels by 2 or 3
+This will reduce the number of load levels by a factor of 2 or 3
   >
   > For working with representative stages, see, for example, the [9n7y case study](https://opentepes.readthedocs.io/en/latest/Download.html#cases)